-There are approximately 23 Model MD-11 and -11F airplanes of the affected design in the worldwide fleet.
-The FAA estimates that 8 airplanes of U.S. registry will be affected by this AD, that it will take approximately 2 work hours per airplane to accomplish the required actions, and that the average labor rate is \$60 per work hour.
-Required parts will cost approximately \$705 per airplane.
-Based on these figures, the cost impact of the AD on U.S. operators is estimated to be \$6,600, or \$825 per airplane.
+There are approximately 78 Model MD-11 and -11F airplanes of the affected design in the worldwide fleet.
+The FAA estimates that 30 airplanes of U.S. registry will be affected by this AD, that it will take approximately 1 work hour per airplane to accomplish the required inspection, and that the average labor rate is \$60 per work hour.
+Based on these figures, the cost impact of the AD on U.S. operators is estimated to be \$1,800, or \$60 per airplane.